U.S. is quietly sending Israel more ammunition, missiles

 In a letter Monday, more than 30 relief organizations wrote to Defense Secretary Lloyd Austin urging him not to send the 155mm shells in particular.

 “In Gaza, one of the world’s most densely populated places, 155mm artillery shells are inherently indiscriminate,” the organizations said.
 “These munitions are unguided and have a high error radius.”
-They said the shells often land 25 meters (82 feet) away from the intended target.
+They said the shells often land 82 feet away from the intended target.

 Israel’s defense forces have flown the Boeing-built Apaches for years.